Social Security Disability Lawyers in St. Petersburg

 You may qualify based on fewer work credits if you were younger when you became disabled.
 If you were disabled before age 24, you can claim SSDI benefits if you earned six work credits in the past three years

-A special rule allows workers who were disabled before age 31 to qualify if you have credit for working half the time between age 21 and the time you became disabled.
+A special rule allows workers who were disabled before age 31 to qualify if they have credit for working half the time between age 21 and the time they became disabled.

 Can a Lawyer Help if My Social Security Disability Application Was Denied?